Indonesia, Papua: Lead a Soccer Ministry for Youth

 Children’s Educational Options:

-This is a partially funded position with the expectation that, once appointed, efforts will be made to raise 75 percent of support costs through the applicant’s network of friends and family, local church, or other resources.
+The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends and family, local church, or other resources.
 Information on support costs will be made available upon application.
 Training and/or coaching in fund-raising is available.

-CAMA Services is the relief and development arm of the C&MA.
-As part of an evangelical denomination, we are committed to Biblical holism.
-We are first committed to model holism and then reflect holism in how we carry out our work.
-Because of this commitment, part of the required qualifications include being healthy in all aspects of life.
-As you move forward in the consideration process for appointment, these will be assessed.
+CAMA Services is the relief and development specialization of Alliance Missions.
+As part of an evangelical denomination, we are committed to biblical holism, which we are committed to model and reflect through our work.
+Due to this commitment, part of the required qualifications includes optimal emotional, spiritual and physical health.
+These will be assessed during the application process.

 Applicants should be aware that serving in the international world often requires a higher degree of grace and flexibility.
 For example, overseas teams can be suddenly and unexpectedly impacted by illness, government decisions, financial realities, team changes, or other factors beyond the team’s control.
 The challenge for applicants is that these factors can sometimes necessitate the sudden redefining of a position, which may take place before, during, or after the application/interview process has begun or is completed.

-Email Pat Altemose at firstname.lastname@example.orgApply
+Please contact Pat Altemose at firstname.lastname@example.orgApply